-Author has written 62 stories for Ghost Hunt, Blood+, Vampire Knight, Persona Series, Uncharted series, Dengeki Daisy/電撃デイジー, Junjō Romantica, Harry Potter, Naruto, Kingdom Hearts, Lord of the Rings, and Hobbit.
+Author has written 67 stories for Ghost Hunt, Blood+, Vampire Knight, Persona Series, Uncharted series, Dengeki Daisy/電撃デイジー, Junjō Romantica, Harry Potter, Naruto, and Kingdom Hearts.

 As I've never been complemented or encouraged in my entire life, reviews help me far more than you may think.
 Constructive criticism is annoying, but welcome.
 Flames and trolls will be ignored.

-Because I'm lazy, I don't normally reply to reviews, but I truly appreciate all of them.
-I may not say it in every chapter of my fics, but I appreciate all favourites, follows, reviews, and readers in general.
+Because I'm lazy, I don't normally reply to reviews (unless they contain a question or statement I'd like to answer), but I truly appreciate all of them.
+Well, the positive ones, at least.
+I may not say it in every chapter of my fics, but I appreciate all favourites, follows, reviews, and readers in general, especially those who say they went out of their comfort zone in reading something I wrote, and enjoyed it.

 I'm currently in the middle of rewriting Unwanted Past, Something Lost Something Found, and Obsessed.
 Among those, there are others that I plan on rewriting at some point or another.
 New chapters will not be put up until I've finished reworking them.
 Thanks for your patience though.